scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 A combination of the mechanism above is used to prevent flooding attacks on the control service.
 In addition, the control service SHOULD be deployed in a distributed and replicated manner so that requests can be balanced and a single instance failure does not result in a complete failure of the control plane of a SCION AS.
+The beaconing process in the SCION Control Plane relies on control plane communication.
+ASes exchange control plane messages within each other when propagating PCBs to downstream neighbors, when registering PCBs as path segments, or during core path lookup.
+Volumetric DoS attacks, where attackers overload a link may make it difficult to exchange these messages.

+SCION limits the impact of such attacks which aim to exhaust network bandwidth on links as ASes can switch to alternative paths that do not contain the congested links.
+Reflection-based attacks are also prevented as response packets are returned on the same path to the actual sender.

+Other mechanisms are required to avoid transport protocol attacks where the attacker tries to exhaust the resources on a target server, such as for the Control Services, by opening many connections to this.
+The means to mitigate these kind of DoS attacks are basically the same as for the current Internet, e.g. filtering, geo-blocking or using cookies.

+Thanks to its path awareness, SCION enables more fine-grained filtering mechanisms based on certain path properties.
+For example, control plane RPC methods that are available to endpoints within an AS are strictly separate from methods available to endpoints from other ASes.
+Specifically, expensive recursive path segment and trust material lookups are thus shielded from abuse by unauthorized entities.

+For RPC methods exposed to other ASes, the Control Service implementation minimizes its attack surface by rejecting illegitimate callers based on ISD/AS, path type and length and any other available data points as soon as possible, i.e. immediately after determining the request type.
+For example:

+- `SegmentCreationService.Beacon` can only be called by direct neighbors and thus calls from peers with a path length greater than one can immediately be discarded.
+- `SegmentRegistrationService.SegmentsRegistration` can only be called from within the same ISD, thus the source address MUST match the local ISD and the number of path segments MUST be 1.

+A combination of the mechanism above is used to prevent flooding attacks on the Control Service.
+In addition, the Control Service SHOULD be deployed in a distributed and replicated manner so that requests can be balanced and a single instance failure does not result in a complete failure of the control plane of a SCION AS.

 # IANA Considerations